igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 To be a valid definition for just a group of addresses, the ADDRESS part MUST NOT have any bits set outside of the MASK.
-Otherwise, the notation identifies an individual address and a group of addresses it belongs to.
+Otherwise, the ADDRESS // MASK represents an individual address and a group of addresses it belongs to.

 Examples: groups of addresses
 -----------------------------